 The original PASS material has been significantly refined by Jim Burns over the past 30 years, as a result of working with various clients and cultures around the world.
 In addition, through the contribution and participation of our clients, the PASS material has been translated into several languages (Bahasa Indonesia,Spanish and French).
 The PASS material is dynamic and reflects the constant improvements and modifications that are being made to the process.

-The process has now been implemented in numerous countries and cultures and in all types of industries.
+The process has now been implemented 20 countries,all types of cultures and in all types of industries.
 The success of the PASS Process and the availability of excellent PASS consultants (drawn from our best clients' organizations) have allowed Jim to establish independently-owned companies who operate under geographic licenses in various countries.
 These companies operating under geographic license provide a more focused and beneficial service to the markets of Indonesia, New Zealand, Argentina, Peru, Chile, Mexico, Malaysia, Vietnam and Africa.

 We have trained over 275 PASS Masters who represent key personnel from our various clients organizations around the world.
 They act as Internal PASS Consultants onsite and help to Implement, Establish and Integrate the PASS System.